The Euro: the Second Most Traded Currency in the World

-Since ECB maintained noticeably low interest rates and succeeded in restricting the supply of money for around a decade, the euro went on the become more expensive when compared to the region’s main trading partners.
-This, though, changed in 2010, when value of the euro began to drop.
-In 2008, the euro valued at USD 1.60, and it dropped to USD 1.04 by 2015.
+Since the ECB maintained noticeably low interest rates and succeeded in restricting the supply of money for around a decade, the euro went on the become more expensive when compared to the region’s main trading partners.
+However, this changed in 2010 when the value of the euro began to drop.
+In 2008, the euro was valued at US$1.60, and it dropped to US$1.04 by 2015.

 The table below takes you through the value of the euro against some major currencies since its introduction in 1999.

 History of the euro

 Provisions in the 1992 Maastricht Treaty led to the creation of the euro, and as per this treaty the United Kingdom and Denmark received exemption from moving towards a monetary union.
 Prominent economists partook in creating the euro, which included Neil Dowling, Fred Arditti, Robert Mundell, Wim Duisenberg, Robert Tollison and Tommaso Padoa-Schioppa.